dart-lang/site-www/src/dart-2.0.md

 to indicate that the runtime type is unknown.
 One big difference between optionally typed Dart and Dart 2.0 is that, in the former, the analyzer infers the `dynamic` type.
-In Dart 2.0, both the analyzer and the runtime try to infer something more specific than `dynamic`.
+In Dart 2.0, tools like the analyzer can infer more specific types than `dynamic`, following rules in the language specification.

-While Dart 2.0 is statically typed, type inference and types like `dynamic` and `num` (which can be `int` or `double`) take away much of the burden of specifying types.
+While Dart 2.0 is statically typed, type inference and less precise types such as `dynamic` and `num` take away much of the burden of specifying exact types.
 Dart 2.0 has the advantages of a strongly typed language, but requires only a bit more work than Dart 1.x.